 How much salt do you put in a hot tub?

-About 1.5 pounds of salt per 100 gallons of water.
-So for the average hot tub owner, you’ll need about 7.5 pounds of salt.
+Add 1.5 pounds of salt per 100 gallons of water in the hot tub.
+So for the average medium-large hot tub, plan to add about 7.5 pounds of salt.

 How often do you add more salt?